Naming convention tags

 For file names, you can use the FILENAME format specifier to extract only the file name portion from a fully qualified file name.
 For e.g. the description column below stores fully qualified file names:

-Using the <description> tag results in errors when Access OLE Export uses the column value to generate file names:
+Using the <description> tag results in errors when the product uses the column value to generate file names:

 To address this, we append the FILENAME format specifier to the tag e.g.